Mobilizing the Power of Women to Create a World of Opportunity

 Power of the Purse

 Thank you to everyone who participated in the 5th annual Power of the Purse.
 It was a huge success - we raised almost $13,000 to support women and children in Racine County.
-The 6th annual Power of the Purse will be on May 3, 2024, stay tuned for details.
+The 6th annual Power of the Purse will be on May 3, 2024.
+Visit the Power of the Purse page for more information on how to bid and to sign up to be notified when registration opens.

 For more information, please contact Tracie Feest at 262-898-2242.